osama127001/Multinode-Cloudera-Cluster/README.md

        GRANT ALL ON <database>.* TO '<user>'@'%' IDENTIFIED BY '<password>';
        FLUSH PRIVILEGES;

+* to check all the preveleges, use the following command:

+       SHOW GRANTS FOR '<user>'@'%';

 * Now use the `ALTER USER` command again to set the same password for sql ass well:

        ALTER USER 'root'@'localhost' IDENTIFIED BY 'ambari123';

-* For installing the JDBC connector, use the following command:

-       yum install mysql-connector-java

 *  To check the path of java, use the command: